visit/citybreak-online-doc/_includes/api.md

 ## Bookable status API

-Online bookable status API  can be usefull to find out if a product is bookable or not via a simple call.
+Online bookable status API  can be useful to find out if a product is bookable or not via a simple call.
-This can then be user to build a citybreak online widget in the CMS or similar to have a more dynamic implementation.
+This can then be used to build a citybreak online widget in the CMS or similar to have a more dynamic implementation.

 ``
 //[online-host]/[culture]/api/products/bookablestatus?cbisProductId=[CBIS-PRODUCT-ID]